-Student progress in the graduate program is evaluated in the spring of each year by faculty advisors and/or the area group faculty.
+Student progress in the graduate program is evaluated on an annual basis by faculty advisors and/or the area group faculty.
 Students will be emailed a survey to fill out a self-evaluation to be delivered to their faculty advisor.
 The self-evaluation helps the faculty advisor construct their review to provide adequate information to the Graduate Division.
 The faculty advisor annual review becomes a part of the student's file.
 Students should take the content of the annual review very seriously and follow any recommendations outlined.